-The embroidery of Kutch and its neighbouring Saurashta is colourful.
+The embroidery of Kutch and its neighbouring Saurashta is probably the most colourful and eye-catching.
 It flourished in the late 19th and 20th centuries.
 It employs simple stitches like the herringbone, buttonhole, chain and open chain stitches.
-The interlacing stitch (looping around the double herringbone stitch) and the Maltese Cross are predominant.
-These are embellished with mirrors and sometimes even shells.
+The interlacing stitch (looping around the double herringbone stitch) and the Maltese Cross stitch are predominant.
+The work is embellished with mirrors and sometimes even shells.

 Geometric motifs are built using the Maltese Cross and Interlacing stitch.
-A truly amazing combination patterns are churned out.
-Once the basic “overs” and “unders” of the interlacing are mastered, even a beginner can execute this embroidery with relative ease.
+A truly amazing combination patterns are churned out using just these.
+Once the basic “overs” and “unders” of the interlacing are mastered, even a beginner can execute a seemingly complicated pattern, with relative ease.

 Armenia, is a small pocket north east of Turkey.